-Every time that he pushed these boundaries and got away with it, his confidence grew.
+Every time he pushed these boundaries and got away with it, his confidence grew.

 Growing into adulthood.

-As the serial killer grows up into an adult, this fantasy grows alongside him.
-He continues to add stuff to it and mold it.
-By the time he reaches adulthood, this fantasy of his has taken a more coherent shape.
+As the serial killer grows into an adult, his fantasy continues to grow alongside him.
+He proceeds to add stuff to it and mold it.
+By the time he reaches adulthood, this fantasy of his will have taken on a more coherent shape.

-However, despite having this fantasy, he will still go years without picking up the courage or the confidence to act on it.
-Instead, he will bottle these thoughts up.
-He might even hope that they will suddenly go away.
+However, despite all of this, he can still go years without picking up the courage or the confidence to act on it.
+Instead, he may bottle up his thoughts and hope that they will go away.

 The first kill.